barsdeveloper/tank/docs/3-connection.md

 **URL Format**: `postgres://user:pass@host:5432/database`

 Parameters:
 - `sslmode`: How a secure SSL TCP/IP connection will be negotiated with the server.
-Otherwise the environment variable `PGSSLMODE` will be used.
-Otherwise: `disable`.
-This parameter is passed to `tokio_postgres`, for this reason only the following alternatives are supported:
+Falls back to the environment variable `PGSSLMODE`, otherwise `disable`.
+This parameter is passed to `tokio_postgres`, for this reason only the following alternatives are supported (even tough Postgres supports more modes):
     - `disable`
     - `prefer`
     - `require`
-- `sslrootcert`: Path to the file containing SSL certificate authority (CA) certificate.
-Otherwise the environment variable `PGSSLROOTCERT*` will be used.
-Otherwise the default path `~/.postgresql/root.crt` will be used.
-- `sslcert`: Path to the file containing SSL certificate authority (CA) certificate.
-Otherwise the environment variable `PGSSLCERT` will be used.
-Otherwise the default path `~/.postgresql/postgresql.crt` will be used.
-- `sslkey`: Path to the file containing SSL certificate authority (CA) certificate.
-Otherwise the environment variable `PGSSLKEY` will be used.
-Otherwise the default path `~/.postgresql/postgresql.key` will be used.

-The previous parameters will be removed the the URL provided to `tokio_postgres::connect`, any other parameter will passed directly.
+- `sslrootcert`: CA certificate path (falls back to environment variable `PGSSLROOTCERT` or `~/.postgresql/root.crt`).
+- `sslcert`: Client certificate path (falls back to environment variable `PGSSLCERT` or `~/.postgresql/postgresql.crt`).
+- `sslkey`: Client private key path (falls back to environment variable `PGSSLKEY` or `~/.postgresql/postgresql.key`).

 ## Operations Briefing
 - [`prepare("SELECT * FROM ...*".into())`](https://docs.rs/tank/latest/tank/trait.Executor.html#tymethod.prepare):